retry51776/notes/psychlogy/README.md

 >
 > Bottom up approach
 > > Start from what I can do, build a module at a time, then start combine module.

-- Better workflow is more valuable than correct answer.
-> Most parent mistakes root from parent value correct behavior OVER child's psychology workflow.
->
-> Don't go for perfect answer.
-Rather focus on constance improvement of existing workflow.

 ## Framework
 > Life is a video game